yujiakimoto/lowrankautoml/examples/README.md

-This is the directory for examples.
+This is the directory for low rank automl demos.